Newcastle Solicitors Specialising in Family Law, Mediation and Wills

-Gillard Family Lawyers is a boutique law firm in Newcastle that specialises in the areas of family law, conveyancing and wills.
+Gillard Family Lawyers is a boutique law firm in Newcastle that specialises in the areas of family law, mediation and wills.

-We understand the stress and anxiety you feel when you are in the midst of a family law parenting or property matter, when you purchase your first home or when it comes to drafting your will.
+We understand the stress and anxiety you feel when you are in the midst of a family law parenting or property matter, or when it comes to drafting your will.
 We focus on giving you practical advice.

 Michelle Gillard has been admitted to the High Court of Australia, the Supreme Court of New South Wales and the Supreme Court of Victoria.
 She is on the New South Wales Legal Aid Solicitors panel.
 She is also a member of the Family Law Council of Australia, the Law Society of NSW, the Law Society of Newcastle and the Hunter Valley Family Law Practitioners Association.